Télétoon: History

 It was licensed in 1996 by the Canadian Radio-television and Telecommunications Commission (CRTC).
 The French-language channel was the first to be launched on September 8, 1997.
 It used the slogan La station de l'animation ('The Animation Station', the same as that of the contemporary English-language channel), and later added and then switched to Imagine!.

 When Télétoon was launched in 1997, it showed more mature fare as the day progressed, with a solid commitment to air diverse and international programming and the ability to air a great majority of material uncut.
 A typical broadcast day started with preschool content at 7:00 a.m.
 EST and ended with adult content after midnight, airing more adult cartoons such as Duckman and various anime programs.

 In 1999, Télétoon started airing bumpers with its first mascot, Teletina.
 These bumpers were made by Spin Productions in Toronto.
 Several more bumpers using CGI animation with some made by Guru Studio premiered on the channel in 2001.
 An updated look for the channel, no longer featuring the original logo (and fully utilizing the wordmark that introduced as an alternate logo in 2001), was later created for a partial rebranding in 2005.
 The bumpers were removed in 2007 as part of an on-air rebranding.

 On February 5, 2007, Télétoon's on-air appearance and website were dramatically changed, and Le Détour's website was moved to teletoon.com.
 The look of the channel and the Le Détour block changed.

 On September 5, 2011, Télétoon's branding was changed to coincide with the 50th anniversary of co-owner Astral Media and to reflect the transition from analogue to digital television.
 Télétoon la Nuit's on-air branding was not changed until 2020.

 In August 2015, it was announced that Télétoon Rétro would be shutting down, and some series would be moving to Télétoon on September 1.

 On February 21, 2023, Corus announced that Teletoon would be rebranded as Cartoon Network on March 27, 2023.
 No significant changes were made to Télétoon itself, and the "Teletoon" brand also remains active through the Teletoon+ streaming service.
-The network did now renew its rights for The Simpsons, Family Guy and American Dad in 2025, placing the decision on an exclusivity agreement with Disney+.
+The network did not renew its rights for The Simpsons, Family Guy and American Dad in 2025, placing the decision on an exclusivity agreement with Disney+.